brandur/rhttpserve/README.md

 ### Server

-The server needs to be configured with a public key and the name of the rclone remote to read from:
+The server needs to be configured with a public key:

     $ export RSERVE_PUBLIC_KEY=
-    $ export RSERVE_REMOTE=myremote

-The rclone remote should also be appropriately configured through environment variables:
+Any rclone remotes you plan on serving files from should also be configured in the environment:

     $ export RCLONE_CONFIG_REMOTE_TYPE="amazon cloud drive"
     $ export RCLONE_CONFIG_REMOTE_CLIENT_ID=
     $ export RCLONE_CONFIG_REMOTE_CLIENT_SECRET=
     $ export RCLONE_CONFIG_REMOTE_TOKEN=

-It can then be started with:
+The server can then be started with:

     $ rserve serve